Midway, Seminole County, Florida

 Midway is an unincorporated community and census designated place (CDP) in Seminole County, Florida, United States.
 The population was 1,524 at the 2020 census.
 It is part of the Orlando–Kissimmee–Sanford Metropolitan Statistical Area.
 The name Midway is the shortened version of its initial name “The Midway Point” because it was the middle point between two wells located on Sipes Avenue, used to drink from and water livestock.

+Urban Development

+Since the 2010s, Midway has experienced significant residential and commercial development.
+Community advocates and the Midway Coalition have expressed concerns regarding the fast growth near the historic community.

+History

+Midway started as migrant settlement in the late 19th and early 20th centuries, with some Black families living in as early as the 1880s.
+The Seminole County agricultural boom later drew many African American workers.
+Whose arrival significantly shaped Midway’s agricultural development.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 3.6 km^{2} (1.4 mi^{2}), all land.
 This CDP is also on State Road 46.